The Tax Court in Brief December 19 – December 25, 2021

 Based on the above analysis, the Court determined that the taxpayers’ activities were engaged in for profit.

-Insight: This case shows that to properly determine the existence of a trade or business, the facts and circumstances surrounding such activity are critical.
-In this case, the Court surprisingly found that even if the donkey breeding business was sustaining losses, this was not an impediment to determine the existence of a motive profit, because the breeding was characterized as “unforeseen”.
+This case shows that to properly determine the existence of a trade or business, the facts and circumstances surrounding such activity are critical.
+In this case, the Court surprisingly found that even if the donkey breeding business was sustaining losses, this was not an impediment to determining the existence of a motive profit, because the breeding was characterized as “unforeseen”.
 In a similar case resolved just a week before this case, the Court did not rest its opinion on such characterization.
 See Mitchel Skolnick and Leslie Skolnick, et al., v.
 Comm’r, T.C.
 Memorandum 2021-139.
 This subject will still continue to raise questions, specifically in novel scenarios such as cryptocurrency.